ArtiPedia/blog-v3/_posts/2017-02-25-jekyll-instant-search.md

 Make sure that the last value has no comma at the end {: .r}

+From what I have seen, the value you place at the top will be given priority.
+In the above example, title will be given the highest priority and excerpt gets the lowest.
+Change this as per your requirements.

 ### Step 2 - Save the search script
 Save the search script available [here](https://raw.githubusercontent.com/christian-fei/Simple-Jekyll-Search/master/dest/jekyll-search.min.js){: target="_blank"} and save it as ``search-script.js`` (or any name that you prefer).